 The prestigious Wigtown Poetry Prize is an annual competition for poetry written in English, Scots or Gaelic.
 The competition is open to anyone throughout and outside the United Kingdom.
 Winners are invited to the autumn Festival, where we celebrate the prize with a special event.

-Closing date for entries is Friday 30th May 2014.
-Full details on the website.
+The closing date for entries is Friday 29th May 2015.

 Events, activities, sports & entertainment for all ages.